Giving and Receiving

 Specific bequests communicate precisely what you will leave to a person or institution.
 This type of bequest guarantees specific item(s), property, cash, or securities will be dispersed to specific heirs and describes in detail the exact amount and source they will come from.

 A general bequest is also used to leave a specific sum or percentage of money in an estate to an individual or organization; however, it doesn’t spell out where that money should come from.
-If you want the executor of your will to have flexibility to honor your bequest from whatever resources are available, this type of bequest may be more preferable.
+If you want the executor of your will to have the flexibility to honor your bequest from whatever resources are available, this type of bequest may be more preferable.

 A residual or residuary bequest can be utilized to leave whatever is remaining of your estate to one or more recipients after all specific and general bequests have been fulfilled and all debts, expenses, and taxes have been paid.